Advanced Routing Scenarios using BPMN Gateways

 In orchestration and particularly in business process automation there are complex scenarios that require controlling the flow of execution.
 This control of flow is done by BPMN gateways.
 Gateways in process automation control how the process execution flows.

 An exclusive gateway divides the execution into multiple paths.
 Once execution reaches an exclusive gateway, it evaluates outgoing transitions one-by-one to find out which condition can match.
 The first transition that matches the condition will be activated and execution follows that transition.
-As the name suggests only one of the paths can be taken.
+As the name suggests only one of the paths can be taken in this type of BPMN gateways.

 When no transition is activated, then an exception is thrown if there is no default transition i.e. transition without any condition.